subratraj6630/Excel-Analytics-Hub/README.md

 * `.env` files are used for all secrets and **ignored by Git**
 * Uses `useMemo`, debounced inputs, pagination for performance
-* Upcoming: AI analysis via Grok API
+* Upcoming: AI analysis via OpenAI API

 ---